-Ensuring building work complies with the law
+Ensuring exempt building work complies with the law

-Understand how to ensure any building work that doesn't need a building consent will comply with the building code
+Understand how to ensure any building work that doesn't need a building consent will comply with the Building Code

 How to comply

-To help you get started, here are some links to resources that might help you ensure your exempt building work complies with the building code.
-The resources are categorised according to the parts of the building code they refer to.
+To help you get started, here are some links to resources that might help you ensure your exempt building work complies with the Building Code.
+The resources are categorised according to the parts of the Building Code they refer to.

 It is recommended that you understand the relevant Building Code requirements before carrying out any exempt building work.
 Understanding the Building Code usually requires experience working in the building and construction industry.
 If you are unsure whether your project work will comply with the Building Code, you will need advice from a professional such as a:

-- Licensed Building Practitioner, or;
+- Licensed Building Practitioner, or

 - Chartered Professional Engineer